 - Cut the mushrooms into slices or bite-sized pieces.

-- Combine the remaining ingredients (including soaking liquid) in a medium saucepan.
+- Combine all ingredients (including soaking liquid and sliced shiitakes) in a medium saucepan.

 - Bring to a simmer over medium heat and allow to simmer for approximately 30 minutes.

 - Stir occasionally.